VitalLabs/probe/README.md

 ;:foo "bar" has been added to the state map passed to the sink
 ```

-We can use the provided helper function to create a sample function if we only want a
-fraction of state maps sent to the sink.
+We can use one of the provided helper function to create a sample function if we only want a fraction of state maps sent to the sink.

 ```clojure
 (p/add-sink :sample-example sink/console-raw) ;add a new sink